 The room service menu does not change and is limited in scope.

-In addition to all the food that is included in your cruise fare are specialty dining options, that carry with it an extra cost to enjoy the food there.
+In addition to all the food included in your cruise fare are specialty dining options.
+Specialty dining restaurants carry an extra cost to dine there.
 The exact amount extra will vary from restaurant to restaurant, and ship to ship.

 In most cases, the specialty dining options offer a greater variety of food choices than what is available at complimentary dining locations.
 Royal Caribbean has designed its specialty restaurants around themes or cuisines (Italian, steakhouse, sushi, etc).

-Royal Caribbean recommends making a reservation in advance for its specialty restaurants to ensure there is a seating available, but there is usually walk-up availability although there is a greater risk of waiting to be seated.
-Unlike the main dining room, you will not be seated with other guests with the exception of the Izumi Hibachi experience.
+Royal Caribbean recommends making a reservation in advance for its specialty restaurants to ensure there is seating available, but there is usually walk-up availability (although there is a greater risk of waiting to be seated).
+Unlike the Main Dining Room, you will not be seated with other guests with the exception of the Izumi Hibachi experience.

 Specialty restaurant costs

-Most specialty dining has a flat-fee surcharge, ranging from $6.95 (Johnny Rockets) or $25 (Giovanni's Table) to $85 (Chef's Table).
+Most specialty dining has a flat-fee surcharge, ranging from $10 (Johnny Rockets) or $38 (Jamie’s Italian) to $80 (Chef's Table).
 Most specialty dining restaurant cover charges fall into the $20 to $45 range.
 Dining at a specialty restaurant for lunch can often be half the price of dinner while still providing the same menu.

-The a la carte priced restaurants will have item prices of just a few dollars to around $20.
+The à la carte priced restaurants will have item prices ranging from just a few dollars up to around $20.

 Specialty restaurant hours